drscream/nic-cz-dns-crawler/README.md

 ## Config file

-GeoIP DB paths, DNS resolver IP(s), and timeouts are read from `config.yml`.
+GeoIP DB paths, DNS resolver IP(s), and timeouts are read from `config.yml` in the working directory, if present.

 The default values are:

 ```yaml
 geoip: